 Succession planning

 The meeting should include targeted discussions on the primary risks of the group, or trends that suggest a modification to such a list.
-The lead state should consider utilizing a Group Profile Summary, or a similar document in a form similar to such document or the Insurer Profile Summary, to meet this objective.
+The group-wide supervisor should consider utilizing a Group Profile Summary, or a similar document to meet this objective and summarize the results of their group-wide risk assessment.
 This specifically includes a document that would focus on the branded risk classifications of the group.

 Exchange/discuss qualitative and quantitative information and data either prepared by the regulator or by the group.
 The information shared should be based upon the regulators shared view of the primary risks of the group, including any evolving or new potential material risks identified by any member.
 Discuss at each college if the information is adequate or if further information is appropriate for ongoing review of the group.